XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

     For example, use this feature to pass the login, add data to the app, etc.
     If you don't need to set up the app's initial state, you can skip it.

-Here, we have already learned how to write a property in DroidChecker.
+Here, we have already learned how to write a property in Kea.

 To test this property, we need to put the property in a class, which inherits from the ``AndroidCheck`` class.

 .. code:: Python

-    from droidchecker.main import *
+    from kea.main import *

     class Test(AndroidCheck):